lincc-frameworks/tdastro/docs/index.rst

-Realistic light curve simulations are essential to many time-domain problems. simulations are needed to evaluate observing strategy, characterize biases, and test pipelines.The need for a flexible, scalable, and user-friendly time-domain simulation software has increased as the new survey telescopes get ready for their first lights.
+Realistic light curve simulations are essential to many time-domain problems. simulations are needed to evaluate observing strategy, characterize biases, and test pipelines.
+The need for a flexible, scalable, and user-friendly time-domain simulation software has increased as the new survey telescopes get ready for their first lights.
 TDAstro aims to provide such software for the time domain community.